 On March 11, 2011, Japan endured a massive earthquake and tsunami that caused a meltdown at the Fukushima nuclear power plant.
 A year later, the site remains a toxic wasteland, and only now is the full extent of the catastrophe being revealed.

 The mainstream news reported that the deadly earthquake and tsunami killed at least 16,000 people and that airborne radiation levels in parts of Fukushima prefecture were expected to remain near dangerous levels at least until 2022.

 However, now Reactor 4 is currently on the verge of collapse.
 Its collapse, according to published reports, could result in the evacuation of 1/3 of Japan’s population.

-Sen. Ron Wyden (D-Ore.) recently visited the scene and had some alarming impressions.
-In a letter to Japan’s ambassador to the U.S., he commented upon the fact that “the irradiated nuclear fuel stored in spent fuel pools amid the reactor ruins may have far greater potential offsite consequences than the molten cores.”
+Senator Ron Wyden (D-Ore.) recently visited the scene and had some alarming impressions.
+In a letter to Japan’s ambassador to the United States, he commented upon the fact that “the irradiated nuclear fuel stored in spent fuel pools amid the reactor ruins may have far greater potential offsite consequences than the molten cores.”

 The Fukushima site, he wrote, has an “extremely large radioactive inventory without a strong containment structure,” and “several pools could possibly topple or collapse from structural damage coupled with another powerful earthquake.”

 If that were to occur, the lack of water would “cause melting and ignite its zirconium metal cladding—resulting in a fire that could deposit large amounts of radioactive materials over hundreds of miles.”
 This is significant, as the “Fukushima Daiichi site is storing nearly 85 times the amount estimated to have been released at Chernobyl.”